dms-viz/dms-viz.github.io/CONTRIBUTING.md

 ## Code Guidelines

 We aim for clean and consistent code across the entire project.
 To this end, we use `ESLint` for linting and `Prettier` for code formatting.
-Make sure to install these extensions to your code editor.
+Make sure to install these extensions in your code editor.
 Before making a Pull Request, ensure your code adheres to these formatting guidelines.